rohan-varma/rohan-varma.github.io/_posts/2017-4-7-Noisy-Labels.md

 ![Measurement methods](http://i.imgur.com/cJDJU.png)

 - Let's define some terms.
 Consider a binary classifications system that outputs a positive or negative label.
 Then a true positive is outcome is when the classifier correctly predicts a positive label.
 A false positive is when the classifier incorrectly predicts a positive label, and similar for the true and false negatives.
 - Accuracy, intuitively, is just the number of instances that we classified correctly over all the instances (so the instances we classified correctly and incorrectly).
-This means that $acc = \frac{TP + FN}{TP + FN + TN + FP}$.
+This means that $$acc = \frac{TP + FN}{TP + FN + TN + FP}$$.
 - Recall is defined as the proportion of correct positive classifications over the total number of positives.
-Therefore, we have the recall $r = \frac{TP}{TP + FN}$, where the sum $TP + FN$ gives us all instances that are positive.
+Therefore, we have the recall $$r = \frac{TP}{TP + FN}$$, where the sum $$TP + FN$$ gives us all instances that are positive.
 Recall measures the proportion of actual positives that we predicted as positive.
 The term sensitivity is replaceable with sensitivity.
 - Precision measures a different quantity that recall, but they are very easy to mix up (I do it all the time).
 Precision measures the proportion of actual positives over how many positives we predicted.
-This means that the precision $p = \frac{TP}{TP + FP}$.
+This means that the precision $$p = \frac{TP}{TP + FP}$$.
 Note how this differs from recall.
 Recall measures how many positives we "found" out of all the positives, while precision measures the proportion of all our positive predictions that were correct.